Playing for Keeps: Keys to Running a Keeper League

 To prevent collusion or questionable trades you need firm trade rules.
 A suggested rule is that anyone may challenge a trade, but once a trade is challenged, it goes to a vote where, depending on how many people are involved, the trade can be canceled by the remaining owners in the league not directly involved in the trade.

-With 2 owners involved you need 8 out of the 10 votes to overturn the trade.
+- With two owners involved, you need eight out of 10 votes to overturn the trade.

-With 3 owners involved you need 7 out of the 9 votes to overturn the trade.
+- With three owners involved, you need seven out of nine votes to overturn the trade.

-With 4 owners involved you need 6 out of the 8 votes to overturn the trade.
+- With four owners involved, you need six out of eight votes to overturn the trade.

 Player dumping is another method of cheating.
 This happens when an owner cuts a player so another team can pick them up.
 An owner may be lured to do this for monetary compensation.
 To prevent this, consider using some sort of a no-cut list.
 Ultimately, if you ever suspect an owner of player dumping, give them a warning.
 If the player dumping continues, boot the owner from the league immediately.